Frequently Asked Questions (FAQs)

 The class size is 60, but will ultimately increase to 70 over the next few years.
-Candidates can begin applying in June by completing their AADSAS, but should complete their applications not later than December 15th the year prior to year the candidates plan to enter dental school.
+Candidates can begin applying in June by completing their AADSAS application and should complete their application no later than December 15th of the year prior to the year the candidates plan to enter dental school.

 2. How do I apply to dental school?
 How early can I apply?

-Candidates can begin applying to online in June by completing the required AADSAS application.
+Candidates can begin applying online in June by completing the required AADSAS application.